Did you miss the October 2010 Web Maintainers’ Summit?

 Here's a quick round up of what was presented.
 The next summit takes place on November 17.
 The topic will be social media.

 Bruce Dries discussed the importance of creating new news posts rather than updating old ones for new events.
 Ektron only looks at the posts’ original date of creation, not the date of any revisions or republishings.
 Note that the ALS Information Night news post promoted the October 13 event; however, the post was originally created on May 11 for the Spring event.
 Because the old post was updated instead of creating a new post, the news was not picked up for IUP Daily nor any of the news feeds.

-Elaine Smith presented the events and activities on the Web Team’s radar for October and November: Editorial Calendar, October 2010.
-If you have an event that needs promoting, please contact the Web Team at email@example.com, so that we can help you to plan and coordinate that publicity.
+Elaine Smith presented the events and activities on the Web Team’s radar for October and November.
+If you have an event that needs promoting, please contact the Digital Team at firstname.lastname@example.org, so that we can help you to plan and coordinate that publicity.